Is your child ready for a cell phone? Take this quiz to find out.

 • Varying degrees of protection.
 Kroll’s business model allows the companies that engage their services to “mix and match” different features.
 Unfortunately, this means that some customers may be left with limited protection — especially when it comes to credit monitoring.

-• Lack of digital security tools.
+• Lack of proactive protection.
 Unlike modern identity theft protection services that include tools to proactively protect you and your family against hackers and scammers, Kroll is purely focused on ID monitoring and support.
-This means they can only help after your identity has already been stolen.
+This means they can only help after your sensitive data has already been leaked.

 💡 Learn more: Is Identity Theft Protection Really Worth It?